mikevansighem/dropbox-backup/README.md

 You can use Home Assistant automations or scripts to run uploads at certain time intervals, under certain conditions, etc.

-A sample automation can be found [Here](DOCS/sample_automation.md).
-To use it Simply create a new automation and copy the YAML.
+A sample automation can be found [here](DOCS/sample_automation.md).
+To use it simply create a new automation and copy the YAML.

 Dropbox Sync will only upload new snapshots to the specified path, and will skip snapshots already in the target Dropbox path.